christianhaitian/arkos/ports/ports.md

-Title="The_PortMaster_repo_has_ been_relocated__Please update ."
+Title="The_PortMaster_repo_has_been_relocated ."
 Desc="Update your version of PortMaster so you can connect to the new location.
-Exit now, and restart PortMaster and update!" porter="Christian_Haitian" locat="nope.zip"
+Exit now, and restart PortMaster and update!" porter="Christian_Haitian"